splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.rst

 ****************************************************************

 .. meta::
-   :description: The agent from the Splunk Distribution of OpenTelemetry Java automtically annotates application logs with trace ID, span ID, and flags.
-The agent then sends the logs to Splunk Observability Cloud through the OpenTelemetry Collector.
+   :description: The agent from the Splunk Distribution of OpenTelemetry Java automatically annotates application logs with trace ID, span ID, and flags.
+The agent then sends the logs to Splunk Observability Cloud through the Collector.

 The agent from the Splunk Distribution of OpenTelemetry Java automtically annotates application logs with trace ID, span ID, and flags.
 The agent then sends the logs to Splunk Observability Cloud through the OpenTelemetry Collector.

-You can configure your Java logging library to include additional attributes provided automatically by the Splunk OTel Java agent, like the version of your service or the deployment environment.
+If needed, you can configure your Java logging library to produce logs that include additional attributes provided automatically by the Splunk OTel Java agent, like the version of your service or the deployment environment.

 .. note::